Global stocks, U.S. bond yields rise as trade row fails to dent confidence

 TOKYO (Reuters) - Asian stocks rose and U.S. Treasury yields hovered near four-month highs on Wednesday, as investors looked past the latest escalation in the U.S.-China trade conflict, seen by some market participants as less severe than expected.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.15 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.15 percent.

 Equity markets in Asia took their cues from Wall Street, which posted a broad-based rally on Tuesday amid emerging views that the U.S.-China trade dispute’s impact on world growth might not be as heavy as previously feared. [.N]